-- A. A requirement that the proceeds from the bond sale be used only for the above purposes and not for any other purpose, including teacher and administrator salaries and other school operating expenses. - B. A list of the specific school facilities projects to be funded and certification that the School District's Board has evaluated safety, class size reduction, and information technology needs in developing that list. - C. A requirement that the School District's Board will conduct or cause to be conducted an annual, independent performance audit to ensure that the funds have been spent only on the school facilities projects listed in the Bond Project List. - D. A requirement that the School District's Board will conduct or cause to be conducted an annual, independent financial audit of the bond proceeds until all of those proceeds have been spent for the school facilities projects listed in the Bond Project List. - E. If the measure is approved, the School District's Board will also establish an independent citizens' oversight committee to ensure bond proceeds are used only to fund the projects listed in the Bond Project List, as printed in the voter information guide. - F. If the measure is approved, the School District's Board will establish an account in which proceeds of the sale of the bonds will be deposited.
-An annual report will be filed with the Board stating the amount of proceeds received and expended in the past fiscal year, and the status of any project funded or to be funded from bond proceeds.
+- A. A requirement that the proceeds from the bond sale be used only for the above purposes and not for any other purpose, including teacher and administrator salaries and other school operating expenses. - B. A list of the specific school facilities projects to be funded and certification that the School District's Board has evaluated safety, class size reduction, and information technology needs in developing the Bond Project List. - C. A requirement that the School District's Board conduct an annual, independent performance audit to ensure that the funds have been spent only on the specific school facilities projects listed in the Bond Project List. - D. A requirement that the School District's Board conduct an annual, independent financial audit of the bond proceeds until all of those proceeds have been spent for the school facilities projects listed in the Bond Project List. - E. If the measure is approved, the School District's Board will also establish an independent citizens' oversight committee to ensure bond proceeds are used only to fund the projects listed in the Bond Project List, as printed in the voter information guide. - F. If the measure is approved, the School District's Board will establish an account in which proceeds authorized by this measure shall be deposited.
+As long as any proceeds remain unexpended, an annual report will be filed with the Board stating the amount of funds collected and expended in that year, and the status of any project required or authorized to be funded from bond proceeds.